tlh/workgroups.el/README.md

 ## License

-workgroups.el is released under the GPL.
-See <tt>workgroups.el</tt>
+workgroups-mode is released under the GPL.
+See <tt>workgroups-mode.el</tt>